On The Average-Case Complexity of Shellsort

-The lower bound seems to be tight since it coincides with the known bounds.
-For 2-pass Shellsort Knuth in \cite{Kn73} determined the average-case complexity and the new lower bound on the average complexity coincides (Corollary~\ref{cor.23}).
-For 3-pass Shellsort Knuth and Janson \cite{JK97}, building on the work of Yao \cite{Yao80}, gave an upper bound on the average-case complexity for a particular increment sequence and the new lower bound coincides (Corollary~\ref{cor.23}).
+The lower bound is possibly tight since it coincides with all known bounds.
+For 2-pass Shellsort Knuth in \cite{Kn73} determined the average-case complexity and the new lower bound on the average complexity coincides with it (Corollary~\ref{cor.23}).
+For 3-pass Shellsort Knuth and Janson \cite{JK97}, building on the work of Yao \cite{Yao80}, gave an upper bound on the average-case complexity for a particular increment sequence and the new lower bound coincides with this upper bound (Corollary~\ref{cor.23}).
 This yields the new result that the average-case complexity of Shellsort for this increment sequence is now determined.
-They \cite{JK97} conjecture an upper bound on the average-case complexity for another increment sequence.
+They \cite[Section 10]{JK97} conjecture an upper bound on the average-case complexity for another increment sequence.
 The lower bound on the average-case complexity established here for this sequence coincides with this upper bound (Corollary~\ref{cor.23}).
-For the logarithmic increment sequences of Shell \cite{Sh59}, Papernov and Stasevich \cite{PS65}, Hibbard \cite{Hi63}, and Pratt \cite{Pr72} also reported in \cite{Kn73}, the lower bound on the average-case complexity for the respective increment sequences is $\Omega(n \log n)$ (Corollary~\ref{cor.log}).
+For the logarithmic increment sequences of Shell \cite{Sh59}, Papernov and Stasevich \cite{PS65}, Hibbard \cite{Hi63}, and Pratt \cite{Pr72} (also reported in \cite{Kn73}), the lower bound on the average-case complexity for the respective increment sequences is $\Omega(n \log n)$ (Corollary~\ref{cor.log}).
 No upper bound on the average-case complexity is known for any of these increment sequences.
 For the square logarithmic increment sequence of Pratt \cite{Pr72} the average-case complexity is known.
-Again, the lower bound given here coincides (Corollary~\ref{cor.dlog}).
+Again, the lower bound given here coincides with it (Corollary~\ref{cor.dlog}).
 A special case of the lower bound gives the Jiang-Li-Vit\'anyi general lower bound (Corollary~\ref{cor.jlv}).